The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Pittsburgh Science & Technology Academy

 STEM-focused 6–12 magnet on the CMU campus.
-Competitive admission but incredible resources. students get access to university labs and research programs.
+Competitive admission but incredible resources.
+Students get access to university labs and research programs.

 Grades 6–12 · 9/10 GreatSchools · Oakland